CheckPointSW/CloudGuardIaaS/terraform/gcp/autoscale-into-existing-vpc/README.md

 # Check Point Autoscale into VPC (MIG) Terraform module for GCP

-Terrafrom module which deploys an Auto Scaling Group of Check Point Security Gateways into an existing VPC on GCP.
+Terraform module which deploys an Auto Scaling Group of Check Point Security Gateways into an existing VPC on GCP.

 These types of Terraform resources are supported:
 * [Instance Template](https://www.terraform.io/docs/providers/google/r/compute_instance_template.html)